Delayed ACL Surgery Appears to Increase Future Injury Risk in Young Athletes

-Young athletes who suffer an anterior cruciate ligament (ACL) tear risk further injury unless they seek early treatment, according to a recent study from UH Rainbow Babies & Children Hospital and two collaborating institutions.
+Young athletes who suffer an anterior cruciate ligament (ACL) tear risk further injury unless they seek early treatment, according to a recent study from University Hospitals Rainbow Babies & Children’s Hospital and two collaborating institutions.

-Orthopedic surgeons at UH Rainbow, the Hospital for Special Surgery, and Geisinger Medical Center evaluated 546 cases of ACL tear and whether each patient developed a medial meniscus tear after the initial ACL injury.
+In partnership with the Hospital for Special Surgery, New York, New York, and Geisinger Medical Center, Danville, Pennsylvania, UH pediatric orthopaedic surgeons evaluated 546 cases of ACL tear and whether each patient developed a medial meniscus tear after the initial ACL injury.
 They concluded that the longer a reconstructive surgery is delayed, the higher the risk of further injury.
-For each week that the surgical procedure was delayed, there was a 2 percent increased risk of a medial meniscal tear, compounding to a 22.8 percent increased risk over 10 weeks.
+Each week that the surgical procedure was delayed, there was a 2 percent increased risk of a medial meniscal tear, compounding to a 22.8 percent increased risk over 10 weeks.

 Previous studies have used somewhat arbitrary time cut-offs to determine whether delaying ACL reconstructive surgery for one, six, 12, or 26 weeks was linked to further injury.
 This new study takes a different approach, measuring continuously how the risk increases over time.